walnuthq/madara-docs/docs/components/prover.md

 1. Calculate a cryptographic proof for the block.
 1. Submit the proof to the settlement layer for verification.

+### Proofs in Madara

+While proofs provide many guarantees, some key examples include:
+- The trace followed all of the network's rules.
+For example, a smart contract is only allowed to modify its own storage.
+- The network state after the block's execution is correctly derived from both the previous state and the trace execution.
+- Every transaction in the block was executed exactly once and in the correct order.

+Therefore, the prover is the entity guaranteeing the blockchain's integrity - it's there to make sure everyone follows the rules.

 ## How proofs help chains scale

 Blockchains are typically secure because every node verifies each transaction.
 However, this does not scale well - you can't expect each node to keep up with an ever increasing amount of transactions.